 Isn’t it funny that three little letters make all the difference when it comes to describing who you are and what you do?
-Those three letters—CPA—are an indicator thatyou are the gold standard.
+Those three letters—CPA—are an indicator thatyou are the gold standard for accounting professionals.
 You have more education than that required by a four-year college degree; you have more required of you than a traditional accountant; you do more in your career than add numbers and prepare taxes.

 SCACPA understands the value of the CPA credential better than anyone.
 And we think it is vitally important to the future of the profession to educate the community around us—locally here within South Carolina and even to the larger community beyond our state lines—as to who you are, what you do and why it matters.